SAP/ownid-developer-tutorial/src/server-sdk.md

   },
 ```

-Example for Yaml configuration file can be found in the docker container.
+An Example for Yaml configuration file can be found in the docker container.

 ## Server SDK